USM Anywhere provides a simple way to include scans for scheduling using its web user interface (UI). See USM Anywhere

 - Select Existing Asset Group: In the Enter asset group name field, search for the asset groups to scan.
-It refers to an existing asset group that was created before.
-You can either enter the name of the asset group or browse asset groups.
+These asset groups are already existing, and you can search for them by entering the name of the asset group or by browsing for them.

 - In the App Action field, the Asset Group Scan is the default option.

 Select the scan profile that you want to run:

 - Discovery: This profile scans the known ports and services searching for the most-used ports.
 (There are 457 ports).

 - Vulnerability Discovery: Performs general network discovery and checks for specific known vulnerabilities.
 It only reports results if they are found.

 - Intensive Vulnerability Discovery: Performs several tasks to discover vulnerabilities, which uses up a significant amount of resources on the targeted machine.
 Because of this, sensitive targets may perceive a brief disruption on their services.

 - (Optional.)
 Select the assets you want to exclude from the scan.